Harriet Kirchhoff - Obituary

 Harriet Heiden Kirchhoff

-Menomonee Falls - Harriet Heiden Kirchhoff, 91, passed away on July 29, 2020.
+Menomonee Falls - 91, passed away on July 29, 2020.
 Born in Sheboygan, Wisconsin, on February 16, 1929, she was the daughter of Dr. and Mrs. Harry H. Heiden, and the wife of the late Peter O. Kirchhoff.

 Harriet graduated from North High School in Sheboygan, class of 1947 as Valedictorian, attended Sweet Briar College in Sweet Briar, Virginia, and graduated from the University of Wisconsin, Madison, in 1951, where she was affiliated with Delta Gamma Sorority.